informalsystems/quint/quint/cli-tests.md

-This is a script for running examples with `quintc`.
+This is a script for running examples with `quint`.

 This script requires [`txm`](https://www.npmjs.com/package/txm) to be
 installed: